414551016/OSC/Lab4/Lab4.md

 ---

-## Basic Exercise 3 – UART Interrupt (30%)
+## Basic Exercise 3 - OrangePi RV2 UART0 Interrupt - 30%

-Make UART I/O asynchronous using PLIC interrupts and ring buffers.
+Currently, your uart_getc and uart_puts are likely blocking (busy-waiting).
+You must make them asynchronous using PLIC interrupts and ring buffers.

+Enable UART0 interrupt via:
+- UART interrupt enable register (check OrangePi RV2 SoC manual or DTS; likely UART0.IER)
+- Enable UART interrupt ID (e.g., 10) in the PLIC
+- Set sie.SEIE and enable external interrupts globally

+Steps:
+1. Setup read/write buffers.
+2. Implement ISR for UART RX and TX.
+3. In RX, place incoming bytes in buffer.
+4. In TX, send data from buffer when ready.
+5. In the PLIC, read the Claim register to get the IRQ number, handle it, and write the IRQ number back to the Complete register.

 > ✅ **Todo**
 > Implement the asynchronous UART read/write by interrupt handlers.